The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Often Macha is seen as a separate Sovereignty Goddess, with the three Morrigana being The Morrígan, Badb and Nemain.
 This further supports her links to Queen Maeve, but what do you think?

-There is shortage of Celtic War Gods and Goddesses, but it interesting to see that their roles are often less to do with fighting and more to do with specific aspects of war, be it havoc, protecting the innocent or inevitable death.
-The Pagan Goddesses of War are some of the best preserved deities in Irish folklore, featuring in many stories.
+There is a shortage of Celtic Gods and Goddesses of War.
+Still, it is interesting to see that their roles often have less to do with fighting and more to do with specific aspects of war, be it havoc, protecting the innocent or inevitable death.
+The Pagan Goddesses of War are some of the best-preserved deities in Irish folklore, featured in many stories.

-Ogma or Oghma is another god of the Tuatha de Danann.
-He made an appearance in both the Irish and the Scottish mythologies, as their myhtos quite often share a degree of resemblance.
+Ogma or Oghma is one of the Celtic Gods of the Tuatha de Danann.
+He made an appearance in both the Irish and the Scottish mythologies, as their mythos quite often share a degree of resemblance.
 The two mythologies refer to him as the god of language, poetry and speech, for he had the gift of writing.

 One tale claims that Ogma was the son of the Dagda and goddess Danu, mother of the Tuatha de Danann.
 Above and beyond, Ogma was the fairest son of Dagda and Danu.
 He even had hair that emitted sunrays from it as it was very bright.

 Below you can see the Ogham alphabet.
-The department of Arts, Heritage and the Gaeltacht has worked to preserve the many examples of Ogham on archaeological pagan sites in Ireland around the country, and you can see more real life examples of Ogham carvings on their website.
+The Department of Arts, Heritage and the Gaeltacht have worked to preserve the many examples of Ogham on archaeological pagan sites in Ireland around the country, and you can see more real-life examples of Ogham carvings on their website.

 The Story of Ogma and the Tuatha de Danann